kyongho2/kyongho2.github.io/docs/guides/dev-env/java-setup.md

 ---
-title: Java Environment Setup
+title: Java Installation Guide
 ---

-# ☕ Java Environment Setup
+# ☕ Java Installation Guide

 This guide explains how to set up **Java 17 using Amazon Corretto** and configure **Maven** on your system.